Skakel murder case: Court reinstates conviction

 Moxley's body was found in 1975 after a night of partying with Skakel, his older brother Tommy and other teenagers in an affluent gated community in Greenwich, Connecticut.
 Authorities said she was bludgeoned and stabbed to death; a broken golf club was found near her body.

 In 2002, Skakel was sentenced to 20 years to life in prison.
-In October 2012 he was denied parole, but a year later a judge determined that Mickey Sherman's representation of Skakel was "constitutionally deficient."
+In October 2012 he was denied parole, but a year later a judge determined that the case presented by his defense attorney Michael "Mickey" Sherman was "constitutionally deficient."

+Sherman told CNN on Saturday he felt the judgement showed his approach was justified.

+"It vindicates the decision I made throughout the trial," Sherman said.
+"But when you're a criminal defense lawyer you have to be prepared do to everything you can to vindicate your client.
+I am willing to stick with that consequence."

 Skakel was freed on bail in November 2013.